katamyra/SmartPage/README.md

 Since smartpage isnt on the chrome web store, it must be downloaded and added as a developer extension onto your browser.

 First, enable developer mode in extensions.
-You can do this by going to [Chrome Extensions](chrome://extensions/) and enabling "Developer Mode" in the top right.
+You can do this by going to `chrome://extensions/` and enabling "Developer Mode" in the top right.

 Then, clone the repository in your desired path.

 `git clone https://github.com/katamyra/SmartPage.git`

-Head back to [Chrome Extensions](chrome://extensions/) and select *Load Unpacked* and choose the SmartPage Folder.
+Head back to `chrome://extensions/` and select *Load Unpacked* and choose the SmartPage Folder.

 Now, you will see SmartPage in your list of extensions!
 Pin it and use freely.